 This is a mid-level road trip, with drive times varying between 2-hour and 4-hour stints.
 Total driving for this trip is around 554 kilometres (344 miles).

 What itinerary is best for a 7-day Norway road trip?

-Day 1 – Kick off your trip in Bergen, the second-largest city in Norway, and home to the incredible UNESCO-listed Bryggen, an old wharf, filled with museums, markets, cafes, and shops.
-Pop up the funicular railway, the Fløibanen, to see Bergen from above.
+Day 1 – Kick off your trip in Bergen, the second-largest city in Norway, and home to the incredible UNESCO-listed Bryggen.
+This historic part of the city is an old wharf, filled with museums, markets, cafes, and shops.
+You could also pop up the funicular railway, the Fløibanen, to see Bergen from above.

 Day 2 – On your second day, head to Voss and seek out the famed Tvindefossen waterfall nearby (see image).
 Driving on will take you past several gorgeous coastal towns, and panoramic views of Aurlandsfjord.

 Day 3 – Today, make for Loen.
-This is a short drive, so make the most of your stops – see mainland Europe’s largest icecap, the Jostedal glacier, and pop into the Norwegian Glacier Museum.
+This is a short drive, so you'll have more time to enjoy at each stop – see mainland Europe’s largest icecap, the Jostedal glacier, and pop into the Norwegian Glacier Museum.
 Once in Loen, take the skylift, so you can see both the town and the spectacular Nordfjord.

-Day 5 – In the morning, drive up the winding slopes of The Eagle Road, hop on a short ferry to Linge and then wind your way around the Trollstigen – The Troll Ladder – with hairpin bends that will make any driver feel like a rockstar.
-In the afternoon, board a Hurtigruten cruise and head southwards for Bergen.
+Day 5 – In the morning, drive up the winding slopes of The Eagle Road, and hop on a short ferry to Linge before winding your way around the Trollstigen – The Troll Ladder.
+In the afternoon, board a Hurtigruten cruise and head south towards Bergen.

 Top tip: in the summer months, you could enjoy coastal views from the ship deck under the midnight sun before returning to your private cabin.